mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 # Fork accountability

-As we know, the agreement property of the Tendermint consensus algorithm cannot be violated if there are at most *f* faulty processes in the system.
+The agreement property of the Tendermint consensus algorithm cannot be violated if there are at most *f* faulty processes in the system.
-What happen if more than *f* processes are faulty?
+What happens if more than *f* processes are faulty?

 A well-designed consensus protocol should provide some guarantees when this limit is exceeded.
-The most important guarantee is **fork accountability**, where the processes that caused the consensus to fail can be identified and punished according to the protocol specifications.
+The most important guarantee is **fork accountability**.

 ## The problem

-We can separate two cases:

-- if the number of faulty processes is more than *2f*, we cannot do anything because faulty processes basically control the system and they can do whatever they prefer.
+A **fork** happens when two correct validators decide on different blocks in the same height or, by using different words, when there are two commits for different blocks at the same height.
+In the context of the Tendermint protocol, a fork happens in height h when a quorum of messages (2f + 1 Precommit messages) are sent for different values: there are two sets of 2f + 1 Precommit messages, A and B, such that A has value v and B has value v' != v in height h.

-- if the number of faulty processes is less than *2f*, i.e.
+Tendermint conensus algorithm guarantees that a fork (i.e., a violation of the agreement property) cannot happen when the number of faulty processes is less than one third.
+We address the problem of forks when there are more than one third of faulty validators:

     f < num. faulty processes <= 2f

+In the Tendermint protocol, all processes should be accountable for their actions and faulty validators should be identified and punished according to the protocol specifications because they can "cause" the consensus to fail.
-  Agreement can still be violated but we're in condition to detect the processes that were faulty and punish them, for example by removing them from the validators set.
+Fork accountability aims to detect these faulty processes that "led" to a fork and punish them, for example by removing them from the validators set.

-A **fork** happens when two correct validators decide on different blocks in the same height, i.e. there are two commits for different blocks at the same height.
-In the context of the Tendermint protocol, a fork happens in height h when a quorum of messages (2f + 1 Precommit messages) are sent for different values, i.e. we have two sets of 2f + 1 Precommit messages, A and B, such that A has value v and B has value v' != v in height h.

 We aim to give incentives to validators to behave correctly according to the protocol specifications and detect faulty validators, without mistakenly detecting correct validators.